sigmeh/hrms/readme.md

-HRMS is a high resolution analytical toolkit for processing data obtained from mass spectrometry experiments.
+HRMS is a high resolution analytical toolkit for processing data obtained from mass spectrometry experiments (with current emphasis on ruthenium-based complexes).

-The `hrms` program is called from the command line with the following invocation:
+The `hrms` program can be called from the command line with the following invocation:
 `$ hrms`

 This invokes a bash function located in .bashrc:

 	hrms(){